Chapter 4 The End of Love

 My hands didn't shake as I opened it.
 Inside, exactly as I'd left them on Alex's desk, were the divorce papers – now bearing his bold signature across every marked line.
 He'd signed them all, probably in one angry flourish.
 I could picture him at his desk, jaw clenched, pride wounded, determined to call what he thought was my bluff.

-Another courier, this one holding a slim envelope.
+As the afternoon light spilled through The Plaza's grand entrance, I adjusted my new blazer – one of last night's purchases on Alex's card – and waited for Sarah.
+Just then, another courier approached with a slim envelope.
 Inside was a single document: the final divorce decree.
 Alex must have pulled strings to expedite the process, probably hoping to hurt me with how quickly he could discard our marriage.

 "Is that—"